 Let’s say you’re a service rep for a company.
 You can either have a performance goal of 95% customer satisfaction.
 Or a learning goal aimed at increasing response time and improving your overall communication skills.
 Hitting that performance goal might be motivating in the short-term, but to advance your career you need to learn to perform better over time.

 3. Use deliberate practice (i.e. constantly challenge yourself)

-Deliberate practice is a technique where you use a systematic approach to building a skill.
-Rather than just going through the motion, it means going into each session with a specific, challenging goal, getting constant feedback, and adapting and trying new ways to get better.
+Deliberate practice is a technique where you use a systematic approach to building skills.
+Rather than just going through the motions, it means going into each session with a specific, challenging goal, getting constant feedback, and adapting and trying new ways to get better.

 While a fixed mindset isn’t comfortable being put in a place beyond their comfort zone, a growth mindset revels in it.
 It promotes challenge and learning over raw talent and has been used by everyone from chess grandmaster Magnus Carlsen to award-winning sushi chef Jiro Ono to become the best at their skills.